 - Core Items: Manamune, Duskblade of Draktharr

-- Runes: Dark Harvest + Sorcery (Mana/Ability Haste)
+- Runes: First Strike + Sorcery Tree

 One of the first Champions in the game, Sivir has been a staple ADC for years.
 Her prominence peaked in 2015, where she was so impactful that she took home the Victorious skin for the season.
 Unfortunately, a steady stream of nerfs slowly followed, and the Battle Mistress is no longer the powerhouse she once was.

-Thankfully, the nerfs weren’t strong enough to render her unplayable, and she simply went from god-tier to runner-up best off-meta ADC champion in LoL.
+Thankfully, the nerfs weren’t strong enough to render her unplayable, and she simply went from god-tier to best off-meta ADC champion in LoL.
 With a focus on staying ahead of her enemies, Sivir excels at steadily chunking her enemies down with her Q’s boomerang throw and rapid burst of auto attacks.
 She has incredible pushing power in lane and can easily keep the enemy pinned under their tower.

-If the enemy thinks they’re safe hiding behind their minion wave, the ricochet from her W and the range on her Q ensure they have no where to take refuge.
+If the enemy thinks they’re safe hiding behind their minion wave, the ricochet from her W and the range on her Q ensure they have nowhere to take refuge.
 Oddly enough, the value from her ultimate comes in its passive bonus when her W is active.
 It’s a massive attack speed steroid and lets her throw out auto attacks like a machine gun as long as there are targets to bounce to.
 The more targets there are, the more deadly Sivir becomes.

 Having a personal spell shield bubble is really nice for surviving, and the combination of movement speed from her passive and activating her ultimate ensure that she can escape most situations.
 Her ultimate can also be used to rally her entire team and take the enemy by storm when they’re caught off guard.

-Due to her kit giving her all around usefulness, Sivir can picked into any match up.
+Due to her kit giving her all around usefulness, Sivir can be picked into any match up.
 However, enemies that hit really hard and can bully her before she gets her ultimate will cause problems.
 If possible, you’ll want a support that can provide sustain or shields to outlast the laning phase such as Yuumi or Soraka.
 With her natural attack speed steroid and low Q cooldown, you’re best off building pure damage and armor penetration on Sivir.
 You’ll want to spam her abilities as much as possible, so Manamune is a godsend to her with Duskblade just enhancing her killing potential.

 Become a High Grounder